ludobar99/cybersecurityProject/README.md

 ```

 2. Download DBeaver (Windows has an app in the Marketplace)

 3. In DBeaver create a connection to SQL Server DB; go to Database -> New Database Connection -> Search for 'SQL Server' -> Insert a username and password -> Click Finish

 4. Under 'master', create a new DB by right-clicking on 'Databases' with name "examDB"

 5. Create the DB tables used in the exam project.
 Right click on the newly created DB -> SQL Editor -> New SQL Script
 Copy-Paste the SQL script in sqlScript.txt file -> Right click on the editor -> Execute -> Execute SQL Script

---- Now you are ready to populate databases and/or run the Java web application ---
+--- Now you are ready to populate databases and run the Java web application ---

 # Testing environment